user202729/pythonimmediate-tex/README.md

 # pythonimmediate-tex

-Python helper library for the `pythonimmediate` TeX package.
+A library to facilitate bidirectional communication between Python and TeX, with support of manipulating TeX tokens as Python objects.

+The TeX package is available on CTAN: https://ctan.org/pkg/pythonimmediate

+The Python package is available on PyPI: https://pypi.org/project/pythonimmediate-tex/ with documentation on Read the Docs: https://pythonimmediate.readthedocs.io

+------

 Description of the TeX package follows.

-------

-Just like PerlTeX or PyLuaTeX (and unlike PythonTeX or lt3luabridge), this only requires a single run, and variables are persistent throughout the run.
+> Just like PerlTeX or PyLuaTeX (and unlike PythonTeX or lt3luabridge),
+> this only requires a single run, and variables are persistent throughout the run.
+>

-Unlike PerlTeX or PyLuaTeX, there's no restriction on compiler or script required to run the code.
+> Unlike PerlTeX or PyLuaTeX, there's no restriction on compiler or script required to run the code.
+>

-There's also debugging functionalities -- TeX errors results in Python traceback, and Python error results in TeX traceback.
+> There's also debugging functionalities -- TeX errors results in Python traceback, and Python error results in TeX traceback.
-Errors in code executed with the `pycode` environment gives the correct traceback point to the Python line of code in the TeX file.
+> Errors in code executed with the `pycode` environment gives the correct traceback point to the Python line of code in the TeX file.
+>

-For advanced users, this package allows the user to manipulate the TeX state directly from within Python, so you don't need to write a single line of TeX code.
+> For advanced users, this package allows the user to manipulate the TeX state directly from within Python,
+> so you don't need to write a single line of TeX code.

 ------